 1. The Wind Fluctuates

-3. Threat to Wildlife
+3. Wind Turbines Pose a Threat to Wildlife

-It’s widely reported that wind turbines pose a threat to wildlife, primarily birds and bats.
-It is however believed that wind turbines pose less of a threat to wildlife than other manmade structures do.
+We often hear that wind turbines pose a threat to wildlife – primarily birds and bats.
+However, researchers now believe that they pose less of a threat to wildlife than other manmade structures do.

-5. Visual Pollution
+5. Wind Turbines Create Visual Pollution

 Another drawback of wind turbines is the visual pollution they create.
 Although lots of people like the look of wind turbines, others don’t, with many seeing them as a blot on the landscape.
 This, however, tends to come down to personal opinion.
 As we build more wind farms, public acceptance is becoming more common.

 So there we have a list of the different pros and cons of wind energy.
 Whilst there are many disadvantages to consider, the wind remains one of the cleanest and most environmentally friendly sources of energy available today.